Moving Cost Checklist: How to Budget for Moving Expenses

 How to create a moving budget

 1. Estimate costs.
 Start by gathering quotes from different moving companies.
 Most quotes aren’t binding, which means they could differ from your actual cost.
-Even so, these estimates can give you an idea of average costs.
+Even so, these estimates can give you an idea of average moving costs.
 Always ask for three free quotes from similar companies for an apples-to-apples comparison.

 2. List all potential expenses.
 Make a comprehensive list of all possible moving costs.
 Common fees for DIY moves include rental trucks and packaging supplies like bubble wrap, packing tape, and cardboard boxes.
-Hiring a full-service mover comes with additional costs for disassembling and reassembling furniture or transporting your stuff to a storage unit.
+Hiring a full-service moving company comes with additional costs for disassembling and reassembling furniture or transporting your stuff to a storage unit.
 Remember house-related costs like a security deposit on an apartment or hiring a cleaning service for your old home.

 3. Account for hidden costs.
 These moving expenses aren’t immediately apparent, but they add up.
 They include tolls and fuel for moving trucks, pet deposits, homeowner’s insurance (if you bought a new house), and real estate agent fees.